Shmelke of Nikolsburg: Rabbinic career in Poland

-Rabbinic carrier in Moravia
+Rabbinic career in Moravia

 In 1773, after being invited to give a drasha in Nikolsburg, a small town on Moravian-Austrian border, he was offered the position of Chief Rabbi of Moravia at the request of Empress Maria Theresa and the Nikolsburg Jewish community.
 He accepted this position, and soon after established a Hasidic Yeshiva in Nikolsburg. which had among its students, Menachem Mendel of Rimanov, Mordecai Benet and Moshe Leib of Sassov.
 Abraham Trebitsch reported that on his first day as Chief Rabbi, Reb Shmelke began performing miracles, the most notable of which was bringing rain to Nikolsburg during a dry season.
 Immediately after his appointment, Reb Shmelke began to address several logistical problems the community faced.
 These communal issues occupied the vast majority of his time, leaving him with little time to learn and study.
 It was known that because of this, Reb Shmelke would stay up late into the night learning.
 Reb Shmelke once related that the Prophet Elijah had come to him in the form of the city's lamplighter who would stay up late into night to light Reb Shmelke's candle so that he could learn.